YuewenDai/myportfolio/index.md

 [<img src="images/for computer2.png?raw=true"/>](/pdf/California_wildfire.html)

 ### [Housing Price Prediction in Mecklenburg County](/pdf/HousingPrice.html)
+Zillow is an US real-estate marketplace company, it provides its users with house features information as well as estimations for homes that have undergone major changes.
+However, Zillow has realized that their housing market forecasts are not as accurate as they could be due to a lack of regional intelligence.
+In this project, we collected housing feature data, geographic data and census data, an then developed a machine learning model for Zillow to better predict the housing price in Mecklenburg County.
 <br>
+<br><i> The works are done by R </i>
 [<img src="images/HousingPrice.png?raw=true"/>](/pdf/HousingPrice.html)

 ### [Crime Risk Prediction in Chicago](/pdf/HW3_Crime_Prediction.html)
+Crime has always been a key factor in cities that has a great impact on land values, zoning, resource allocation, etc. Analyzing crime-related factors and making predictions on crimes can help policymakers decide on regional policies, help police deploy resources more rationally, and also help people visualize the safety of a region more directly.
+Here, I developed a risk prediction model by borrowing experiences from places where crimes has been observed.
 <br>
+<br><i> The works are done by R </i>
 [<img src="images/crimerisk.png?raw=true"/>](/pdf/HW3_Crime_Prediction.html)

 ### [Bikeshare Prediction in Philadelphia](/pdf/Bikeshbare.html)
+Indego, Philadelphia’s bike-share program, offers options to ride shared electric bicycles available at over 140 stations around the city, accessible all year round.
+It provides people a more convenient way to travel short distances.
+However, it would be a problem if people go to a station but find that there are no available bicycles or if people are ready to return bikes but find no space available, so it's important to carry out a re-balancing plan for the bikeshare company.
+In the project, I build a model to predict the peak space/time usage of bike-share so that the re-balancing program can be carried out effectively.
 <br>
+<br><i> The works are done by R </i>
 [<img src="images/Bikeshare.gif?raw=true"/>](/pdf/Bikeshbare.html)

 ------------------------------------------------------------------------